elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 7. Transform documents by reading batches from the source index then transforming and updating them with optimistic concurrency control.
    1. Ignore any version conflict errors.
    2. If a document transform throws an exception, add the document to a failure list and continue trying to transform all other documents.
 If any failures occured, log the complete list of documents that failed to transform.
 Fail the migration.
-8. Mark the migration as complete by doing a single atomic operation (new Elasticsearch functionality) that:
+8. Mark the migration as complete by doing a single atomic operation (requires https://github.com/elastic/elasticsearch/pull/58100) that:
    1. Checks that `.kibana-current` alias is still pointing to the source index
    2. Points the `.kibana-7.10.0`  and `.kibana_current` aliases to the target index.
    3. If this fails with a "required alias [.kibana_current] does not exist" error fetch `.kibana_current` again: